elastic/geneve/tests/reports/alerts_from_rules-9.0.md

     "Invoke-PowerOptionsWMI" or "Invoke-DirectoryListing" or
     "Invoke-FileTransferOverWMI" or "Invoke-WMImplant" or
     "Invoke-WMIObfuscatedPSCommand" or "Invoke-WMIDuplicateClass" or
-    "Invoke-WMIUpload" or "Invoke-WMIRemoteExtract" or "Invoke-winPEAS" ) and not powershell.file.script_block_text : (
+    "Invoke-WMIUpload" or "Invoke-WMIRemoteExtract" or "Invoke-winPEAS" or
+    "Invoke-AzureHound" or "Invoke-SharpHound"
+  ) and
+  not powershell.file.script_block_text : (
     "sentinelbreakpoints" and "Set-PSBreakpoint"